-- Next-gen sequencing and Data Analysis.
+- Next-generation sequencing and data analysis.

-- Small scale synthesis of candidate sequences.
+- Small-scale synthesis of candidate sequences.

-- Binding studies using biolayer interferometry.
+- Binding studies using biolayer interferometry (BLI).

 A typical selection against a single target generates ~24 putative sequences, of which there are generally 1-4 sequences that have favorable binding study results.
 At your request, we can synthesize other putative sequences.

-- Small molecule targets are possible, but pose greater technical challenges due to their much smaller size and difficulty tagging.
+- Small-molecule targets are possible, but pose greater technical challenges due to their much smaller size and difficulty tagging.